Bort-Millipede/PocketCHIP_hcx/README.md

 ### Tools (hcxdumptool and hcxtools)

 All files referenced below are available in [Releases](https://github.com/Bort-Millipede/PocketCHIP_hcx/releases).
 These files must first be copied to the PocketCHIP device.
+Only one version of `hcxdumptool` and `hcxtools` may be installed to the system under `/usr/local` at one time.
+Alternatively, the binaries may be executed from a local directory.

 The following commands will install hcxdumptool 6.3.2 to the system (under `/usr/local`):